seismolabs/seismo-dashboard/README.md

-# Seismo Dashboard
+# Dashboard

-For now this is just boilerplate of web Seismo client.
+Cool looking, business engaging, super convenient dashboard.

 ## Description

-It's Angular.js client application which is able to authorize on [Seismo](https://github.com/likeastore/seismo-server) server and use API to render data.
+The consumer of [Analytics](https://github.com/likeastore/analytics) data, to help developers and bussiness people to see Likeastore dynamics.

 # License